It has finally arrived! Be sure to download our free electronic dance music project called SubstanceVariant!

 And that’s why we have two different brands: There’s a time for I/O. But there’s also a time for a Spirit-filled dance party (See 2 Sam 6).

-So get ready: Substance Variant releases April 13th – (And for you Substance I/O fans, we have a new album coming this fall).
+So get ready: On June 13th 2018, Substance Variant is doing a live album release party at Substance Northtown Campus.
+And we are also filming 4 music videos to show people what DJ-led worship can look like!
+And for you Substance I/O fans, we have 3 new singles releasing this Fall – along with a few new music videos too).
 But, whether we’re writing music for the church or your unchurched clubbing neighbor, we still only have one mission: to build Christ’s church.
 Not everyone is going to like EDM, rap, or turntables.
 But to hundreds of millions of young people around the world, those three words could easily unlock their souls for eternity.
 Make sense?